lanl/c2nova/README.md

 * C operations with no Nova equivalent (e.g., `%`) are left untranslated.

 * Function headers (e.g., `int myfunc(int x)`) have no Nova equivalent but will be translated anyway.

+* Array accesses appearing on the left-hand side of a compound assignment operator (e.g., `+=`) will not be translated to Nova.

+* `c2nova` will translate casts between integers and floating-point values, but these are not actually supported by Nova.

 As of this writing, `c2nova` has not been tested against the actual Nova macro library.
 It is quite possible that *nothing* works.